Healthier Tomato Pie

 - 3-4 ripe tomatoes, sliced about 1/4 – 1/2-inch thin

 - 4 tablespoons fresh basil, half sliced into ribbons (chiffonade)

 - Preheat oven to 400F.

-- Mix together the mayonnaise and the shredded cheese, and spread this mixture on the pie dough.
+- Mix together the mayonnaise and the shredded cheese, and spread this mixture in the parbaked pie crust.
 Sprinkle 2-3 tablespoons of the basil on top of the cheese.

 - Top with one layer of the sliced tomatoes, the onions, followed by a second layer of tomatoes.
+Add a third layer if space permits.
 Sprinkle liberally with salt and pepper.

 A Bunsen Burner Bakery Original Protocol

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.